Achilles and Patroclus: Iliad

-The rage that follows from Patroclus' death becomes the prime motivation for Achilles to return to the battlefield.
+The rage that follows from Patroclus' death becomes the prime motivation for Achilles to return to the battlefield in Book XVIII.
 He returns to battle with the sole aim of avenging Patroclus' death by killing Hector, despite a warning that doing so would cost him his life.
-After defeating Hector, Achilles drags his corpse by the heels behind his chariot.
+Achilles tells his mother Thetis that he does not want to live after he has gotten revenge (lines 78 to 147).
+In Book XXI Achilles even engages in battle with the river god Scamander in his efforts to reach Hector.
+After defeating Hector in Book XXII, Achilles strips his armor from Hector and gives a speech promising to remember Patroclus for the rest of his life and into the underworld (lines 367 to 404).
+Achilles then defiles Hector's corpse by dragging it by the heels behind his chariot.